banana-bred/CDMSreader/README.md

 For now, this only works for one molecule at a time and only for asymmetric top molecules that correspond to the case of \(Q=23\) (see the [CDMS general](https://cdms.astro.uni-koeln.de/classic/general) documentation for more details).
 Documentation avalable [here](https://banana-bred.github.io/CDMSreader/).

+Two sets of output data are produced.
+The first set contains the lifetimes for the states with the quantum number \(F\), the second does a statistical average over \(F\).

 ## Todo:
 - [ ] Add more state types, generalize the types module
 - [ ] Organize the types module into submodules for better clarity